Thairo Estrada Player Props: Giants vs. Royals

 |Games w/1+ RBI

-- The pitching staff for the Royals had a collective 7.6 K/9 last season, which ranked 25th in the league.
+- The Royals pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Royals had the 27th-ranked team ERA among all league pitching staffs (4.72).
+- The Royals have a 3.63 team ERA that ranks 10th among all MLB pitching staffs.

-- Royals pitchers combined to surrender 173 total home runs at a rate of 1.1 per game (17th in baseball).
+- The Royals rank 12th in baseball in home runs given up (seven total, 0.9 per game).

-- Keller (0-1) makes the start for the Royals, his second of the season.
+- Singer (1-0) makes the start for the Royals, his second of the season.

-- The righty last pitched on Sunday against the Minnesota Twins, when he threw 4 2/3 innings, allowing two earned runs while giving up five hits.
+- His most recent appearance came on Monday against the Toronto Blue Jays, when the right-hander tossed five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.